-We have previously audited the 2013 consolidated financial statements, and we expressed an unmodified audit opinion on those audited consolidated financial statements in our report dated October 17, 2013.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2013 is consistent, in all material respects, with the audited consolidated financial statements from which it has been derived.
+We have previously audited the University's 2013 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated October 17, 2013.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2013 is consistent, in all material respects, with the audited financial statements from which it has been derived.